slotDumpling/multibility/README.md

-Take notes and annotate PDF in the browser, and collaborate with others.
+Take notes, annotate PDFs and share your ideas in the browser.